1. The housing market in Germany

 After the end of the lease the landlord has to repay the deposit with the interest accrued in the meantime if he or she has no more claims against the tenant.

-The rent for a rented apartment consists of the net rent and the costs for the supply of heating, hot water, possibly gas as well as the operating costs for the residential complex (gross rent).
+The rent for a rented apartment consists of the net rent (excluding running costs and costs for heating and hot water supply) and the costs for the supply of heating, hot water, possibly gas as well as the operating costs for the residential complex (gross rent).
 The electricity costs are usually billed separately on the basis of a contract that you have to conclude yourself with the electricity supplier.